sharpjs/Mixer/README.md

 internal class MyMixin { ... }
 ```

-To include the mixin into some other class, structure, or record (i.e. a target
+To include the mixin into some other class, struct, or record (i.e. a target
 type), make the target type `partial` and add the `[Include]` attribute to it.
 Mixer provides both generic and non-generic versions of this attribute.